 Why credit scores differ among the bureaus

 While credit reports and credit scores are often referred to synonymously, they are separate products.
-A credit report is a written document that details your credit history, but a credit score is a numerical expression of the relevant data that’s on the report.
+A credit report is a written document that details your credit history, whereas a credit score is a numerical expression of relevant data from the report.

 Credit scorers take information that appears on a credit report and input it into proprietary mathematical models, turning it into a numerical score that helps a lender predict credit risk.
 Your scores will fluctuate as your credit history is updated.
 Keep in mind that your credit information may not be reported to all three credit bureaus.

 Since the data is supplied by lenders, collection agencies and court records, each bureau might have different information.
-Lenders also report credit information at different times, which often results in one agency having more up-to-date information than the other.
+Lenders also report credit information at different times, which often results in one agency having more up-to-date information than another.

 FICO scores weigh the following as most to least important, as expressed in percentages:

 VantageScores are based on what it considers most and least influential:

 - Age and type of credit: highly influential

 - Percentage of credit limit used: highly influential

 - Recent credit behavior and inquiries: less influential